Holidays in Barcelona

 This year the Japanese theme won, my favourite too.

-What makes the displays remarkable is you walk through them in a tunnel like manner and a lot of the elements float above you in a profusion of colour, textures and shapes.
+What makes the displays remarkable is you walk through them in a tunnel-like manner and a lot of the elements float above you in a profusion of color, textures, and shapes.

 My firsts visit was at night, the displays are at full force when illuminated.
-The next day, I decided to re visit to capture a daylight aspect.
-A good choice as you captures the real charm of the neighborhood.
-Most business are open and you get a true flavor of the talented local artisans.
-I stumbled into a shop, like an over excited magpie, drawn to the fascinating riot of endless buttons perfect for my millinery.
+The next day, I decided to revisit to capture a daylight aspect.
+A good choice as you capture the real charm of the neighborhood.
+Most businesses are open and you get a true flavor of the talented local artisans.
+I stumbled into a shop, like an over-excited magpie, drawn to the fascinating riot of endless buttons perfect for my millinery.
 Most of them hand made to order for clients.

-I chatted to the charming owner Victoria Ibars.
-On walls were framed artistic button displays, some made of cracked ceramic, wood, you name it , she will create it, for information please visit: Victoria Ibars
+I chatted with the charming owner Victoria Ibars.
+On walls were framed artistic button displays, some made of cracked ceramic, wood, you name it, she will create it, for information please visit: Victoria Ibars

 I walked endlessly, peeking through residential windows as I passed by.
 I observed the close, warm family and community spirit.
-From Grandma, to her grandchildren.
+From Grandma to her grandchildren.
 Embracing, laughing, eating, hearts endlessly giving.
-Yes, I feel this is what is the core to this city.
+Yes, I feel this is what is the core of this city.
 The family and community are the concrete foundation to Barcelona, one of the world’s most loveable cities.